 Become a member for only $5

-Automatically entered for complimentary FBI in your area!
+Automatically entered for complimentary ASCS in your area!

 DermDetect has developed a new and improved method of skin cancer screening that is way better than free!

 DermDetect has joined with the Oregon Health & Science University (OHSU) Knight Cancer Institute to advance skin cancer research as part of research collaboration.
-With your OHSU consent, you can donate your Advanced Skin Cancer Screening (ASCS) data to OHSU’s research efforts.
+With your OHSU consent, you can easily donate your Advanced Skin Cancer Screening (ASCS) data to OHSU’s research efforts.
 The collaboration’s goal is to collect data from over 100,000 consenting recipients of ASCSs in a groundbreaking effort focused on early detection of skin cancer to improve survival rates.
-Start with a Full Body Imaging screening and if you do not need Dermoscopy, routine follow-up for a year!
-Our Dermogrpahers will tell you if they find any need for Dermoscopy.
-You can decide to see your local Dermatologist or get the ASCS.
+ASCS is 100% safe and easy!
+Use our convenient locations to schedule your 20-minute appointment.
+You get the APP for free and OHSU reviews your case in our secure cloud.
+Your doctor can also access our cloud to see your results.
+The report tells you if you need to see your local Dermatologists.
 SUBSCRIBE NOW

 Way better than free skin cancer screening!